Waterproof Floors: How retailers are positioning waterproof floors to consumers - June 2021

 Whether they saw a photo on Pinterest, heard a glowing review from a friend or watched an influencer install them on one of the myriad home improvement shows, some consumers are hearing the news about waterproof floors.
 In an age in which homeowners are increasingly seeking out floors that can withstand traffic from kids and dogs and are easy to maintain but also look good, the performance benefit is resonating with consumers seeking a carefree floor.

-With demand skyrocketing, many flooring manufacturers are looking to get a piece of the pie, and these days, the market is saturated with products labeled “waterproof” from wood to laminate and luxury vinyl tile.
+With demand skyrocketing, many flooring manufacturers are looking to get a piece of the pie, and these days, the market is saturated with products labeled “waterproof” from waterproof hardwood to waterproof laminate and luxury vinyl tile.
 As technological advancements continue to improve the look, feel and function of these products, it’s likely demand will only continue to grow.
 Says Rodney DiFranco, general manager at Capitol Carpet and Tile in Boynton Beach, Florida, “When LVT first came out, it looked fake, but it has evolved.”

 Burdett says, “I’ve been doing this a long time, and heck, we didn’t even know we needed waterproof floors until eight or ten years ago-we just said, ‘Water and floors don’t mix.’
 But now we’ve created this whole category, and we’re trying to build on it, and manufacturers have done a great job.
 There’s no doubt that today, from a vinyl standpoint and an appearance standpoint, the patterns and embossing on some of the floors are incredible.
 And when you put that up against real hardwood, sometimes it’s hard to really tell the difference.”

-But Phil Shrimper, owner of JP Flooring in West Chester Ohio, adds the hardwood, too, is stepping up its game under the rising pressure.
+But Phil Shrimper, owner of JP Flooring in West Chester Ohio, adds that hardwood, too, is stepping up its game under the rising pressure.
 He says, “The one silver lining is that competition is always good, and LVT’s moisture performance is making the hardwood folks wake up and bring more innovation to the category.”

 Consumers are smitten, and retailers are eager to profit from the frenzy, but the prospect comes with some challenges, among them, whether the consumer really knows what “waterproof” means when it comes to flooring.